mayuehit/gatsby/README.md

 2. import react so we could assit jsx
 3. use {children} to destructuring from props
 4. one js file only could use once useStaticQuery
+5. when use queryData,page component different from build-in component,why?